ikko/sym/README.md

 -   **Per-Instance Indexing**: Every symbol has its own private, weighted index of other symbols, allowing for the creation of sophisticated, nested data structures.
 -   **Mixinability**: The framework supports dynamic extension of `Symbol` instances at runtime through mixins, which are validated for robustness.
 -   **Memory-Aware Maturing**: Symbols can be "matured" to optimize memory usage and performance by elevating metadata and removing unused components.
+-   **Scheduling**: A built-in scheduler allows for deferred execution of functions and methods, specified with cron-like strings, datetime objects, or even other Symbols.

 API Highlights:
 ---------------